 Daddy’s turn: I took a shot, miss.

 I easily get the ball out of the crate, as Finn says “Oh, yeah!” like I just slam dunked over Ewing.

 He walks over to the basket, barely reaching the bottom.

 “I can’t get it!
 Daddy get it!
 Finn can’t get it!!”

 Houston, we have a problem.

 Here comes the difficult part, having the patience, and the time, to allow for the “solving” portion to occur.
 This is when we must be careful not to step in too soon.
 If you pay attention to what your child is trying to do, you’ll have a pretty good idea of when to intervene.
 Even then, simply offering advice, or a tool is sufficient.
 Helping to problem solve can teach our kids how to find solutions and think about obstacles in different ways.
-But it is important to give them the time to work it out themselves, struggle a little.
+But it is important to give them the time to work it out themselves, and struggle a little.
 It’s a slight shift from frustration to “let me try and figure this out”.
 It’s an important shift that must be developed.
-Learning how to deal with frustration and being able to let that fuel problem solving is an invaluable life skill.
+Learning how to deal with frustration and being able to let that fuel problem-solving is an invaluable life skill.

 Back to Madison Square Backyard…

 After complaining and begging for help, Finn began to think about what he needed.
-He grabbed the stool that he uses to washes his hands at the sink, and carried it over, climbed up, and got the ball.
+He grabbed the stool that he uses to wash his hands at the sink, and carried it over, climbed up, and got the ball.